Tutorial Proposal Submission:

 One or more of the following elements are strongly encouraged in the tutorial proposals:

-A) Industry led or co-hosted lectures;
+A. Industry led or co-hosted lectures;

-B) Interactive instructor-audience approaches, including hands-on;
+B. Interactive instructor-audience approaches, including hands-on demonstrations and practices;

-c) Similar tutorial topics or teams from the immediate past ECCE or other major PELS conferences;
+past ECCE or other major IAS/PELS conferences;

-d) Solicitation of a particular product or service.
+e) Solicitation of a particular product or service.